 Not too long after, Begaren made contact with some Los Angeles gang members and hired them to murder his wife with the sole intention of collecting the life insurance proceeds.

-While returning home, Ms. Wheat noticed a car following her and took down the license plate.
-That same day while on an on-ramp she was gunned down and shot to death and the perpetrators fled.
+While returning home one day, Ms. Wheat noticed that a car following her and she decided to take down the license plate.
+That same day while on an on-ramp she was gunned down and shot to death as the perpetrators fled.

-Anthony Delagarza age 19 pled guilty to one count of 2nd degree murder and a second count of conspiracy to commit murder.
-The victim was 38 year old Jose Hernandez who was a roommate of Delagarza.
+Anthony Delagarza, age 19, pled guilty to one count of 2nd degree murder and a second count of conspiracy to commit murder in November of 2014.
+The victim of this violent crime was his 38 year-old roommate, Jose Hernandez.

-Reid allegedly then approached a co-worker to obtain some powerful narcotics known as Opana which it is claimed she had told the co-worker that she was going to administer to her husband.
-The co-worker contacted police and was wired by investigators which led to the arrest of attempted murderers.
-There was indication that the two women, Reid and Vincent may have been romantically involved.
+The co-worker contacted the police and was wired by investigators which led to the arrest of both of the attempted murderers.
+There is speculation that Reid and Vincent may have been romantically involved.
 Further investigation into this incident of alleged murder is still pending.

-Elain Young and Katherine Mock were convicted of conspiracy for murder for hire and murder for hire of Young’s husband Melvin Griebaurer.
-Elain and Melvin were married in 2004.
-Shortly before and just after Griebaurer was deployed to Iraq for a period of one year, Young purchased several life insurance polices on Griebauer equivalent to 1.1 million dollars.
+In 2012, Elain Young and Katherine Mock were convicted of murder for hire and and conspiracy to commit murder for hire of Young’s husband Melvin Griebaurer.
+Elain and Melvin were married in 2004, and during their marriage, as well as while Griebaurer was deployed in Iraq, Young purchased several life insurance polices on Griebauer equivalent to $1.2 million dollars.

 During this time Young befriended Mock and allegedly told her that her husband had been abusing her and had threatened to kill her.
-Mock approached her son and asked whether he knew of anybody who would be willing to kill Griebaurer and that Young was prepared to $10,000 but the son declined.
+Mock approached her son and asked whether he knew of anybody who would be willing to kill Griebaurer, and that Young was prepared to pay $10,000, but Mock’s son declined.

-Some time after his return from Iraq Griebaurer was found shot to death.
-Police investigation uncovered the women’s conspiracy and both women were charged and convicted in the murder of Melvin Griebaurer and sentenced to life in prison.
+Some time after his return from Iraq, in 2006, Griebaurer was found shot to death.
+A police investigation uncovered the women’s conspiracy, and both women were charged and convicted in the murder of Melvin Griebaurer and sentenced to life in prison.

 12. Black Widow Charge with Two Felony Counts of Solicitation to Commit Murder for Hire for Life Insurance Money

-Karl Karlsen age 52 of Waterloo N.Y. is accused of murdering his son Leo age 23 for the life insurance money.
+Karl Karlsen, age 52 of Waterloo, New York is accused of murdering his 23 year old son Leo, for life insurance money.
 Karl had taken a policy out on his son just 17 days prior to his death.
-On the day in question, Karl had taken the front tires off his pick-up truck and placed it on a single jack.
-He asked Leo to repair the brake and transmission lines.
-He is alleged to have deliberately knocked the truck off the jack which crushed Leo’s chest and caused him to suffocate.
+On the, day in question, Karl had taken the front tires off his pick-up truck and placed it on a single jack.

 Karl received a total of $707,000 in life insurance proceeds as the death had initially been ruled as accidental.
 He then used some of the proceeds to take out a life insurance policy on his second wife who had been cooperating with police in their investigation.

-In 1994 Nanette Ann Packard of Southern California and who 29 years old at the time was dating and living with Newport Beach mogul William Mclaughlin.
+In 1994, Nanette Ann Packard was 29 years old and living with her boyfriend Newport Beach mogul, William Mclaughlin.
 William was 25 years older than Nanette who was also romantically involved with a former NFL player by the name of Naposki.
 Naposki was then employed at a club that Packard frequented.